conradoqg/naivecoin/README.md

 The operator handles wallet and addresses as well the transaction creation.
 Most of its operation are CRUD related.

+###### Wallet structure

+A wallet contains a random id number, the password hash and the secret generated from that password.
+It contains a list of keyPairs each one representing an address.

 ```javascript
 [
     { // Wallet